hathora/photon-fusion-br/README.md

 ### Overview

-The original [Hathora<>Photon Fusion BR Sample](https://doc.photonengine.com/fusion/current/game-samples/fusion-br/quickstart) was a Photon Fusion full game sample that has added:
+The original [Photon Fusion BR200](https://doc.photonengine.com/fusion/current/game-samples/fusion-br/quickstart) was a AAA and production-ready third-person battle royale shooter game sample.
+We have added integration to deploy a Photon Fusion dedicated server on Hathora Cloud.
+By deploying your Photon Fusion game on Hathora Cloud you unlock all the benefits of dedicated servers (cheat protection, improved latency, more stable connections), while also gaining access to [10+ global regions](https://hathora.dev/docs/faq/scale-globally) that map nicely with Photon Cloud's regions.

 * Hathora SDK
 * Hathora high-level wrappers
-* HathoraServerConfig build, deployment and room mgmt utils
+* HathoraServerConfig build, deployment and room management utils

 Check it out to learn more about hosting Photon Fusion on Hathora Cloud and accessing the Hathora SDK.
 We have made a few modifications to make this game easily deployable with a dedicated server on [Hathora Cloud](https://hathora.dev/docs).
 <br><br>